-Cross-section shall be drawn for chainages at 20m.
-Cross-sections shall also be shown at all tangent points and at extreme changes in existing surface conditions.
+Cross-section shall be drawn for chainages at 20m on straight grades and a maximum of 10m on vertical curves cross-sections shall also be shown at all tangent points and at extreme changes in existing surface conditions.
 Road cross-section plans shall as a minimum show:

-- Levels of existing surface for the full width of the road reserve

-- Street name

-- Design levels for kerb, footpaths and road pavement for urban works
+- Levels of existing surface for the full width of the road reserve - Street name - Design levels for kerb, footpaths and road pavement for urban works

-- Position and level of crown of road

-- Extent of batters and open drains

-- Existing buildings on adjacent allotments and abutting streets, including floor levels - Location and level of existing services (level where there is to be a conflict with proposed works) - Road chainage of cross-section - Datum RL - Pavement boxing profile indicated (typical section) - Road reserve boundary and details at title boundaries.
+- Position and level of crown of road - Extent of batters and open drains - Existing buildings on adjacent allotments and abutting streets, including floor levels - Location and level of existing services (level where there is to be a conflict with proposed works) - Road chainage of cross-section - Datum RL - Pavement boxing profile indicated (typical section) - Road reserve boundary and details at title boundaries.